The Evolution of Predictive Text: Smarter AI Keyboards in 2025

 The ability to create and share assistant configurations has even led to a community of users exchanging specialized assistants for different professions and writing needs.

-The Future of Predictive Text: What's Next?
+What's Coming Next: The Near Future of Predictive Text

 Deeper App Integration